Gamify-IT/login-backend/README.md

 inside the project root dir.

 ### JWT (Json Web Tokens)
-To encode a JWT is a secret key needed.
+To encode a JWT, a secret key is needed.
-This secret key needs to be stored as environment variable `JWT_Key=someSuperSecretKey`
+This secret key needs to be stored under the environment variable `JWT_KEY`.

 ### Project structure